 Traditional Finnish saunas, for instance, provide exposure to temperature between 80-100°C. Infrared saunas, the most modern addition to the sauna world, use infrared heat to directly heat your body instead of heating the air around you.

-Infrared saunas cause more stress to your body, which means more shock-proteins and a more robust immune system.
+Infrared saunas cause more stress to your body, which means more shock-proteins are released in an infrared sauna, resulting in a more robust immune system.

 Infrared saunas don’t have any humidity, which means you can enjoy the session for longer periods of time without being uncomfortable.

 Safety Tip: Health benefits of heat therapy are best availed safely and comfortably.
 And to that end, we suggest having a layer of fabric such as a towel between sauna wood benches and your skin.
 Also, choosing a heat-resistant sauna wood helps.